Enable sensitivity labels for Office files in SharePoint and OneDrive

 Remove encryption for a labeled document

 There might be rare occasions when a SharePoint administrator needs to remove encryption from a document stored in SharePoint.
 Any user who has the Rights Management usage right of Export or Full Control assigned to them for that document can remove encryption that was applied by the Azure Rights Management service from Azure Information Protection.
 For example, users with either of these usage rights can replace a label that applies encryption with a label without encryption.
-Alternatively, a super user could download the file and save a local copy without the encryption.
+A super user could also download the file and save a local copy without the encryption.

 As an alternative, a global admin or SharePoint admin can run the Unlock-SPOSensitivityLabelEncryptedFile cmdlet, which removes both the sensitivity label and the encryption.
 This cmdlet runs even if the admin doesn't have access permissions to the site or file, or if the Azure Rights Management service is unavailable.

 Unlock-SPOSensitivityLabelEncryptedFile -FileUrl "https://contoso.com/sites/Marketing/Shared Documents/Doc1.docx" -JustificationText "Need to decrypt this file"

 SharePoint Online Management Shell version 16.0.20616.12000 or later.

 The justification text is added to the audit event of Removed sensitivity label from file, and the decryption action is also recorded in the protection usage logging for Azure Information Protection.

 How to disable sensitivity labels for SharePoint and OneDrive (opt-out)